Blog · Review Essay · Last reviewed June 24, 2026

 One of the book's most controversial moves is its treatment of the privacy and encryption world.
 Levine argues that tools associated with resistance can themselves be entangled with state funding, intelligence priorities, or a narrow theory of privacy that leaves platform business models intact.
 Kirkus found parts of this argument provocative but not entirely persuasive, especially where Levine links privacy technologies too broadly to intelligence interests.
 The Guardian review also questioned whether he collapses corporate, military, and national agendas into one oversized explanation.

 Still, the underlying warning is valuable.
 Privacy cannot be reduced to an app choice.
 A person may use encrypted messaging and still live inside advertising identifiers, data brokers, workplace monitoring, cloud metadata, payment trails, location systems, school platforms, border databases, and predictive scores.
-Encryption can protect content while leaving relationship patterns, device identity, timing, social graph, and institutional dependence exposed.
+Encryption can protect content while leaving relationship patterns, device identity, timing, social graph, institutional dependence, and compelled endpoint access exposed.

 The AI-Age Reading